-We find that our customers are very honest and straightforward with no desire to cheat anybody.
-As creative people themselves, they understand the importance of “intellectual property” (because they produce it themselves) and are a pleasure to deal with.
+I find that customers are very honest and straightforward with no desire to cheat anybody.
+They understand the importance of “intellectual property” and are a pleasure to deal with.

-Some stock agencies don’t mind keeping beginners “ignorant” — and then pouncing when they make a mistake.
-We’re going to tell you why you shouldn’t even THINK about “stealing” an image — and let you know that you could be getting yourself into much bigger trouble than you might imagine.
+Some phootographers don’t mind keeping beginners “ignorant” — and then pounce when they make a mistake.
+I’m going to tell you why you shouldn’t “steal” an image — and let you know that you could be getting yourself into much bigger trouble than you might imagine.
 Nobody wants trouble…

 What does “Intellectual Property” mean?